- What is a copywriter?

 What is a proofreader?

 Many people think that a proofreader does the work of an editor and a copy editor, but that isn’t, or at least shouldn’t be the case.
 A proofreader should receive an almost final version, or proof, not a draft.
 The text should be 98% finalized.
 Then the proofreader can check for typos, capitalization, punctuation, and extra spaces.
-The proofreader’s job is to ensure the text is as close to perfect as it can be.
+The proofreader’s job is to ensure the text is as close to perfect as possible.

 Why would you need a proofreader?